stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Fields/04_GridField.md

 	:::php
 	new GridFieldPrintButton('my-component-area');

-## Creating a Custom GridFieldComponent
+## Creating a custom GridFieldComponent

-Customizing a `GridField` is easy, applications and modules can provide their own `GridFieldComponent` instances to add functionality.
+Customising a `GridField` is easy, applications and modules can provide their own `GridFieldComponent` instances to add functionality.
 See [How to Create a GridFieldComponent](../how_tos/create_a_gridfield_component).

-## Creating a Custom GridField_ActionProvider
+## Creating a custom GridField_ActionProvider

 [api:GridField_ActionProvider] provides row level actions such as deleting a record.
 See [How to Create a GridField_ActionProvider](../how_tos/create_a_gridfield_actionprovider).

-## Saving the GridField State
+## Saving the GridField state

 `GridState` is a class that is used to contain the current state and actions on the `GridField`.
-It's transfered between page requests by being inserted as a hidden field in the form.
+It's transferred between page requests by being inserted as a hidden field in the form.

 The `GridState_Component` sets and gets data from the `GridState`.

-## API Documentation
+## API documentation

  * [api:GridField]
  * [api:GridFieldConfig]